Short, new proofs of Dowker duality: Preliminaries

-Antitone Galois connections no longer have the concept of a lower and upper adjoints.
-An antitone Galois connection $(F, G)$ is simply an isotone Galois connection between $P$ and $Q^{\op}$, where $Q^{\op}$ denotes the dual poset of $Q$.
-In this paper, we assume all Galois connections to be isotone unless stated otherwise.

-Given a Galois connections, their order complexes are homotopy equivalent.
-A weaker version of the lemma recently appeared in \cite{patelObiusHomology2023}, and it is mentioned in \cite{walkerHomotopyTypeEuler1981} that the statement can be proved using the carrier lemma.
+Given a Galois connection between $P$ and $Q$, the order complexes $\Delta P$ and $\Delta Q$ are homotopy equivalent.
+A weaker version of the lemma recently appeared in \cite{patelObiusHomology2023}, and it is mentioned in \cite{walkerHomotopyTypeEuler1981} that the statement can be proved using the Carrier Lemma.
 Here is a short proof.

 \begin{lemma} Let $L: P \leftrightarrows Q: U$ be a Galois connection between posets $P$ and $Q$.
 Then $\Vert \Delta P \Vert \htpyeq \Vert \Delta Q \Vert$. \end{lemma}